 Prepaid – Why it Better Advantages and Minor Cons

 Prepaid comes with several advantages over postpaid in the current scenario, especially after JIO launch.
 Moreover, the Prepaid plans have become insanely cheap after JIO, Airtel, Idea, and Vodafone started offering cheap unlimited Voice calling plans and high amount of data for Rs.
 300 to Rs 350 per month.

 1).
 No Bill Shock – In Prepaid you recharge your phone and you get the balance or your calling pack is activated which comes with fixed validity and if you consume it earlier you just need to recharge again.

 2).
 Ease of changing tariff packs – You don’t get any pro-rata data charging bills when you want to change the pack.
 You have a lot of choices in prepaid from unlimited voice and data packs, bulk minutes packs, rate cutters, and special data recharges.

 3).
 Many Choices – As mentioned in the previous point you can opt for any type of pack and control your spend.
-The choices and packs availability is much higher compared to postpaid.
+The choices and packs availability is much higher in comparison to postpaid.

 4).
 100% Control on Spending – You can keep your spending as low as you want and you don’t need to pay the fix Rs 549 monthly rental which you took when you needed to use your phone more.
 In prepaid you pay what you use, but not on the basis of the plan you signed up for.